WARNING: this page is still under construction - it probably contains lots of typos and errors

 Jeanie McDonald was the daughter of James McDonald.2 She married James Scorgie Meston, 1st Baron Meston, son of James Meston and Jane Greig Scorgie, on 10 December 1891.1 She died on 23 December 1946.1

-Jeanie McDonald was invested as a Commander, Order of the British Empire (C.B.E.).1 She was invested as a Dame of Grace, Order of St. John of Jerusalem (D.G.St.J.).1 From 10 December 1891, her married name became Meston.
-As a result of her marriage, Jeanie McDonald was styled as Baroness Meston on 29 November 1916.
+She was appointed Commander, Order of the British Empire (C.B.E.)1 She was appointed Dame of Grace, Most Venerable Order of the Hospital of St. John of Jerusalem (D.G.St.J.)1 From 10 December 1891, her married name became Meston.
+After her marriage, Jeanie McDonald was styled as Baroness Meston on 29 November 1916.

 Children of Jeanie McDonald and James Scorgie Meston, 1st Baron Meston